behave/behave/docs/behave.rst

 .. index::
     single: configuration param; color

-.. describe:: color : bool
+.. describe:: color : text

     Use ANSI color escapes.
-This is the default behaviour.
+Defaults to %(const)r.
 This switch is used to override a configuration file setting.

 .. index::
     single: configuration param; dry_run